-If you want to improve your website’s accessibility but you’re not sure where to start, here are two key things you need to know: the worldwide standard for website accessibility is WCAG 2.0 (short for Web Content Accessibility Guidelines 2.0) and using a reliable WCAG checklist will assist you meeting its requirements.
+Summary: If you want to improve your website’s accessibility but you’re not sure where to start, here are two key things you need to know: the worldwide standard for website accessibility is WCAG 2.1 (short for Web Content Accessibility Guidelines 2.1) and using a reliable WCAG checklist will assist you meeting its requirements.

-Before we get to WCAG and what to look for in a checklist, here’s a quick refresher on why enhancing web accessibility is in your company’s or organization’s best interest.
-For starters, you’ll enhance the customer experience for the 20% of Americans who have disabilities.
+Before we get to WCAG and what to look for in a WCAG checklist, here’s a quick refresher on why enhancing web accessibility is in your organization’s best interest.
+For starters, you’ll enhance the customer experience.
+More than 20% of Americans have disabilities, which may impact the way they interact and engage online.
 Your inaccessible website may be hurting your business and you don’t even know it – research shows that 8 in 10 people with disabilities will simply disregard a business because of barriers to accessibility.

-You should also be aware that, in recent years, hundreds of businesses and organizations across the United States have been sued or threatened with lawsuits because their websites weren’t compliant with WCAG 2.0.
-Protect your business by making web accessibility a priority.
+In recent years, hundreds of businesses and organizations across the United States have been sued or threatened with lawsuits because their websites weren’t compliant with WCAG 2.1.
+So, making web accessibility a priority is important to protecting your business.
+The question is, how do you know where your organization is at in terms of web accessibility, currently.
+A WCAG checklist is your crucial first step.

-These technical guidelines were created by the World Wide Web Consortium (W3C), a network of staff, volunteers and organizations around the globe that want to make the Internet accessible to everyone, including people with disabilities.
-WCAG 2.0 helps you ensure that content – including text, images, sounds, code or markup – on webpages and in applications will be more accessible.
+Theguidelines were created by the World Wide Web Consortium (W3C), a network of staff, volunteers and organizations around the globe that want to make the Internet accessible to everyone, including people with disabilities.

-If you’re new to the world of web accessibility guidelines, they can seem overwhelming at first – especially if you’re not very tech-savvy.
+If you’re new to the world of web accessibility guidelines, this can all seem overwhelming at first.
 “There are so many things to fix or add to my website,” you might be thinking.
 “Where do I begin?”
-This is where a web accessibility checklist comes in handy.
+This is where a WCAG checklist comes in handy.

 If you’ve ever undertaken a renovation project, you know how helpful a detailed checklist can be.
 Think of improving your website’s accessibility as a digital renovation – staying organized and tracking your progress with a checklist will help ensure that you (or your web developer) won’t miss anything.

-Good web accessibility checklists align with what’s in WCAG 2.0.
-They include the specific success criteria, plain-language descriptions or summaries of the criteria, and details or links for where to find further information (such as techniques and examples of common failures) from W3C or another reputable source.
-Web accessibility checklists typically list success criteria by conformance level, clearly showing what you need to do to reach levels A, AA and AAA.
+Good WCAG checklists align with what’s in WCAG 2.1.
+They include the specific success criteria, with plain-language descriptions or summaries of the each, and details or links for where to find further information (such as techniques and examples of common failures) from W3C or another reputable source.
+WCAG checklists typically list success criteria by conformance level, clearly showing what you need to do to reach levels A, AA and AAA.

 A Word About WCAG 2.1

-As you may have heard, an update to WCAG is on the way, and it will likely launch in mid-2018.
-However, don’t put the brakes on your web accessibility upgrades – WCAG 2.1 is designed to be backwards-compatible.
-Sites that meet the requirements of version 2.0 will still be ADA-compliant when 2.1 becomes available.
+As you may have heard, an update to WCAG is on the way in late 2022..
+However, don’t put the brakes on your web accessibility upgrades until it’s released – WCAG versions are designed to be backwards-compatible.
+Sites that meet the requirements of Version 2.1 will still be following best practices for ADA compliance when 2.2 becomes available.

 An Innovative Solution